BreffJaun/pb-final-project/README.md

 ------------------------------------------------------------------

 ## **What have to programmed to realize the Project?**
-- a class to create your own cat. --> the result is, you can't create your own cat, Yoshi decides who he is.
-We are  not on a "Whisconcert" ;)
+- a class to create your own cat.
+--> the result is, you can't create your own cat, Yoshi decides who he is and how he looks.
+We are  not on a "Wishconcert" ;)
 - Queries (Abfragen) with prompt to get in the pet properties
 - a countdown to see when the pet is hungry, thirsty, sick, or bored.